osama-alsharif/CTF/Least Greatest.md

 ## GCD & LCM

-we know the relation between GCD and LCM is :
+we know the relation between GCD and LCM in general :
 ```python
 GCD(a,b) × LCM (a,b) = |a×b|
 ```